-If a student is unable to meet the Satisfactory Academic Progress requirements due to extenuating circumstances, they may submit an appeal requesting the reinstatement of their financial aid eligibility.
+If a student is unable to meet the Minimum Standards of Academic Progress due to extenuating circumstances, they may submit an appeal requesting the reinstatement of their financial aid eligibility.
 Students who wish to appeal being placed on suspension status must complete the following steps:

-- Submit a signed typewritten appeal to the NEIU Financial Aid Office explaining why the requirements were not met.
+- Submit a signed typewritten appeal to NEIU Financial Aid explaining why the requirements were not met.
 Students MUST attach typewritten appeals to the petition.
-The petition is available in downloadable form at the financial aid office website (Financial Aid).
+The petition is available in downloadable form on the Financial Aid website.
 Letters of appeal sent by e-mail will not be accepted.

 - Include supporting documentation verifying the situation (letter from physician, copy of memorial service, police or accident report, etc.) with the appeal petition.